 The safer, the better.
 It’s applied to all kind of journeys by car.
 It doesn’t matter if you’re crossing the country via motorways or just going to work.

 It’s essential to check oil levels, tire pressure, breaks, have your MOT updated and prepare your emergency kit before going on the road.
-A safe and up to dated vehicle won`t give you any extra headaches on the road.
+A safe and up to date vehicle won`t give you any extra headaches on the road.

 #2.
 Go for a Motorhome